aaaaarrp/C-Compiler-while-nested-while-if-else/README.md

 - y.tab.h and y.output (debugger for parser).
 - GenInput.txt - Parser generated Quadruples INPUT to generate Assembly Language.
 - OpInput.txt - Three address code INPUT for Code optimization.
-- Python scripts are used for Assembly code generation from quadruples.
+- Python scripts are used for Code optimization and Assembly code generation from quadruples.
-- Extra 1 python script is given to show separate Code Optimization.